FIWARE/tutorials.Concise-Format/README.md

 ]'
 ```

-It can be seen that `"type": "Property"` can be optionally added to concise payloads and the format is
+It can be seen that `"type": "Property"` can be optionally added to concise payloads and the format is still recognized.
-still recognized.
 This means that any normalized payload automatically a valid concise payload.
-Care
-should be taken when adding arrays using NGSI-LD due to the existing constraints of JSON-LD.
-Effectively there
+Care should be taken when adding arrays
+using NGSI-LD due to the existing constraints of JSON-LD.
+Effectively there is no difference between an array of one
-is no difference between an array of one entry  `"category": ["sensor"]` and a simple string value  `"category": "sensor"`.
-Furthermore, order within the array is not maintained
+entry `"category": ["sensor"]` and a simple string value `"category": "sensor"`.
+Furthermore, order within the array is
+not maintained

-> **Note:** In NGSI-LD, an ordered array value can be encoded as a JSON Literal `"category" : {"@type": "@json", "@value":[1,2,3]}`.
+> **Note:** In NGSI-LD, an ordered array value could be encoded as a JSON Literal
+> `"category" : {"@type": "@json", "@value":[1,2,3]}`.

 The request will fail if any of the attributes already exist in the context.
 The response highlights which actions have
 been successful and the reason for failure (if any has occurred).